ln613/hookompose/README.md

   )
 ```

+### `withCallback`

+_withCallback_ will call useCallback to memorize the callback function and only re-create the callback function if anything in the dependency list changes.

+Since the callback function is not defined inline inside the functional component, it's not garbage collected and re-created for every render.
+So in most cases there is no need to use withCallback to "remember" that function.
+This article explains [when to use or not to use the useCallback hook](https://kentcdodds.com/blog/usememo-and-usecallback).

 ### `withRef`

 _withRef_ will call useRef to create a ref to a mutable object (usually an UI element), and attach the ref to the props.